lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

 simplicity, let us consider two types of candidates: (1) eloquent, long-serving, well-respected candidates (minister-calibre candidates) and (2) other candidates (perhaps-currently-not-minister-calibre candidates).
-For example in Jurong GRC, one might think that Tharman and Tan Wu Meng would respectively exemplify the qualities of each category.
+For example in Jurong GRC, one might think that Tharman and Xie Yao Quan would respectively exemplify the qualities of each category.

 Let's now assume that a "weak" candidate has a strength of 0 and a "strong" candidate a strength of 1.
-Let's further assume the PAP's stronger candidates are stronger than the Opposition's candidates. [todo--ask Chin].
-This can be thought of as an "incumbency bonus" and you can interpret it in any way you find reasonable e.g. PAP candidates have had the opportunity to prove themselves in government, PAP candidates benefit from gerrymandering, the PAP controls the state media... whichever explanation you prefer, let's say that "strong" PAP candidates have strength 2 but "strong" Opposition candidates only 1.
+Let's further assume the PAP's stronger candidates are stronger than the Opposition's candidates.
+This can be thought of as an "incumbency bonus" and you can interpret it in any way you find reasonable.
+I am partial to three main explanations for this incumbency bonus:

+Firstly, the PAP's political dominance may give it a recruiting advantage (as minister-calibre candidates tend not to want to risk their careers).

+Secondly, the PAP's political longevity gives it an incumbency advantage.
+If two candidates are identical but one has been a minister for ten years and the other an Opposition MP for five, the former will be perceived as stronger by the electorate.

+The relative friendliness of state media to the PAP's interests can also give its candidates an incumbency advantage.

+Whichever explanation you prefer, let's say that "strong" PAP candidates have strength 2 but "strong" Opposition candidates only 1.

 Now consider this game.

 The 2020 General Elections has 14 SMCs, 6 four-member GRCs, and 11 five-member
 GRCs, for a total of 93 (14 + 6 \* 4 + 11 \* 5) seats.
 This is a total of 31
 districts.
 Each party wants to find the optimal assignment of strong and weak candidates over all 31 districts such that: